Patratu: Patratu valley

 During recent changes, the area's coal pulling bicycles have gotten the support of local motor bikers on a profit sharing basis.

 Patratu Thermal Power Station

 The attraction of this city is its natural habitat and scenic beauty.
 The city is developed as a residential area for employees of the Patratu Thermal Power Station.
 This thermal power station was made by Russian collaboration in 1962.
 It has two chimneys made by a Russian firm, which are called the Russian side.
 The other two chimneys were made by an Indian firm, so it is called the Indian side.
 The plant has a power generation capacity of 840MW.
+Construction of 4000 MW power plant is going on in Patratu, the first unit will start in the year 2024.